With regard but without any shyness he approached. He could have been eight, maybe nine years old.

 With a gentle gesture he passed his hand over the folded shirt and closed the box again.
 For a moment his eyes were downcast, lost in thought.
 Then he looked back at me and smiled.

 That was the room of the Precious Boxes where treasures were stored and kept.
-What they would bring and have in their future.
+What they would carry and have in their future.

-Many of those festive, screaming children had a metal box with a locked padlock and a string tied around their waists.
+Many of those festive, screaming children had a metal box with a locked padlock and a string tied around their waist.
 Many of them stored their dreams in those precious boxes.

-Many others of those children, however, were certainly also laden with the dreams that every boy is entitled to have and did not even have a box.
+Many more of those children, however, certainly also laden with the dreams that every boy is entitled to have, did not even have a box.
 And they did not have a strings tied to their waist.

 And the world is full of Charans just waiting for a box to store their dream in.